 Rally is a sport in which the dog and handler as a team, complete a course that has been designed by the rally judge.
 There are 2 major Rally venues at this point, AKC and APDT.
-Generally both venues are covered.
-Rally is one of the dog sports open to both pure and mixed breed dogs.
+Generally both venues are covered in the BCDC Rally Classes.
+Rally is a dog sport that is open to both pure and mixed breed dogs.

 The team of dog and handler moves continuously at a brisk, but normal, pace with the dog under control at the handler's left side through a course of between 10 and 20 "stations", depending upon level.
 There should be a sense of teamwork between the dog and handler both during the numbered exercises and between the exercise signs; however, perfect "heel position" is not required.